rnkbharadwaj44/DS-340-Project-Code/README.md

 ### **DS 340 - Final Paper Code related files**

-1. code implem is data prep file - finished
-2. datasets will be named as FinRL related or GRU-CS related (an additional DBN dataset is included just for viewing but this was not used anywhere)
+1. datasets will be named as FinRL related or GRU-CS related (an additional DBN dataset is included just for viewing but this was not used anywhere)
-3. GRU CS file to be uploaded - finished
+2. GRU CS file to be uploaded - finished
-4. Logistic Regression DBN baseline - finished
+3. Logistic Regression DBN baseline - finished
-5. FinRL agents file to be uploaded - finished
+4. FinRL agents file to be uploaded - finished